 Our company was formed in 1997 and has grown principally through acquisitions.
 We acquired a substantial portion of our operations in early November 1998 in the Cable Michigan transaction.
 Accordingly, you have limited information about our combined operations and the results that we can achieve through our management.
-We cannot assure you that the past operating history of any or all of the entities that we have acquired will be indicative of results under our management.
+You also have limited information upon which you can evaluate the Issuers' performance and your investment in the new notes.
+We cannot assure you that we will succeed at effectively managing our various cable systems or the systems that we plan to acquire.
+Our failure to achieve expected benefits from the combination of our various cable systems or to successfully integrate acquired entities could materially affect the Issuers' results of operations.
+We cannot assure you that the past operating history of any or all of the entities that we have acquired will be indicative of our future results.
+We depend on our key personnel and we could be adversely affected if we lose our key personnel.